 She holds an MBA from Columbia Business School and a Bachelor of Science (dual major: Finance & Computer Science) from Boston College and graduated both with high honors.
 She is a sought-after speaker at industry conferences throughout the Americas, EMEA, and Asia on such topics as strategic transformation, digital transformation, enabling innovation, culture change, and diversity & inclusion.
 Sophia lives in Chappaqua, NY with her husband and daughter.

-Lauren Young is the Head of Diversity and Inclusion for Zurich North America.
-Prior to working at Zurich, Lauren served as an organizational change consultant for 10 years with a variety of Fortune 500 corporations.
+Dr. Lauren Young is the Head of Diversity and Inclusion for Zurich North America.
+Prior to working at Zurich, Dr. Lauren Young served as an organizational change consultant for 10 years with a variety of Fortune 500 corporations.
 Her specialties include organizational design, improving the employee experience, establishing corporate culture initiatives and performance management.
 She has a Master of Science degree in Organizational Psychology and is completing her Doctor of Education in Organizational Change and Leadership; both from the University of Southern California.
 She also holds the SHRM-CP certification.